AdaGold/ride-share-rails/README.md

 # Rideshare Rails

-In this application you will build a website to power a small community
+In this application you will build a website to model a small community ridesharing app.

 In this implementation we'll be seeding with static data, and also building a tool to allow passengers or new drivers to sign up and add their own data.